-Are you a Christian licensed social worker who is passionate about international child protection?
-Do you have a desire to use your skills in an overseas environment on two-week to two-month placements?
+Are you a Christian social worker who is passionate about international child protection?

 If you have a heart for orphaned children, we need your help!
 We rely on generous donors like you to fund our volunteer Global Child Advocates’ transportation and field costs, and to continue developing tools that will help us reach more children with the good news of family.